 How to Write a Business Plan for a Food Truck

-In order to develop your business plan, you must be prepared to cover key topics and include the right information.
-If you use the template and complete each section properly, you will have a well-formed business plan for you and potential investors.
+If you use the template and complete each section correctly, you will have a well-formed business plan for you and potential investors.

 1. Executive Summary

 The first section of your food truck business plan should be the executive summary.
 This is an introduction and overview for whoever is reading the plan.
-It should make a good first impression and offer concise information without too much detail.
+It should make an excellent first impression and offer concise information without too much detail.

-The executive summary is designed to highlight what your food truck business will look like and how it will be successful.
-It is considered by many to be the most important section of your business plan.
+The executive summary highlights what your food truck business will look like and how it will be successful.
+It is considered by many to be the most crucial section of your business plan.

-As is the case for any startup business, you need to build a solid case for the merit of the idea and why others should get financially involved.
+As for any startup business, you must build a solid case for the idea’s merit and why others should get financially involved.
 A typical executive summary includes sections such as:

 - The target market for the food truck